Alfresco/docs-alfresco/intelligence-services/latest/install/index.md

 ### AWS related requirements

-To use Alfresco Intelligence Services, you'll need:
+To use Alfresco Intelligence Services, you need:

 * An AWS account so that you can configure the Amazon AI services
-* Follow the guides in [Set up services in AWS]({% link intelligence-services/latest/install/setup.md %})
+* Follow the guidelines in [Set up services in AWS]({% link intelligence-services/latest/install/setup.md %})

 ### Limitations